lalodsi/polihacks-landing-page/README.md

 # PoliHacks landing page

-Created a Landing Page for Polihacks using HTML, CSS and JavaScript.
+Created a Landing Page for Polihacks using HTML, CSS, JavaScript and Bootstrap.